“Walking Wise

 In 2021, the U.S. Department of Education provided guidelines for implementing human trafficking education and suggested empowering a ‘safety team’ to develop and oversee school education as well as policies and response protocols for reporting suspected child trafficking.

 Safety teams are recommended to include school social workers, nurses, resource officers, psychologists, counselors, principals, wellness-focused educators, and members of their local anti-human trafficking coalition.
-With this diverse expertise, these teams are well-equipped to provide staff training and educate parents and students.
+With this diverse expertise, these teams are well-equipped to provide staff training, raise awareness among parents, and educate students.

 For more information, please review the guidelines written for the U.S. Department of Education, Office of Safe and Supportive Schools, called Human Trafficking in AMERICA’S SCHOOLS.